NxGn India: Harsh Patre - The GFDC graduate at Indian Arrows with eyes set on the 2022 AFC U-19 Qualifiers | Goal.com

 Despite helping Churchill Brothers qualify for the U-15 I-League finals, Harsh wasn't able to continue with the Goan club as an opportunity at the national team set-up was beckoning him.
 He was selected on his second attempt.

-"I gave the trials for the junior national team for the first time in 2017 but wasn't selected.
+"I gave the trials for the junior national team conducted by the AIFF (All India Football Federation) and GFA (Goa Football Association) for the first time in 2017 but wasn't selected.
 However, next time (the following year) I was among the players chosen and was part of the AIFF Academy set-up in Bhubaneswar (Odisha).
 I was there for one and a half years and learned a lot as a player during that time," he recalled.

 Enter the international stage